NAM NS2 PROJECTS

 - Initialization events in trace file must include the flag –t *.

-- This is used to indicate that this event have to be parsed before any animation starts.
+- This is use to indicate that this event have to be parse before any animation starts.

 - Version:[NAM version required to visualize the given trace]

 V -t < time > -v < version > -a < attr >

 - Needed to initialize , if we use wireless node

 This decides the size of layout for wireless simulation in NAM

 - X indicates the width and y indicates the height

 Hierarchy[used to provide hierarchy in simulation]: